-- Gains in Organic Microelectronics, by gnifyus almost 8 years ago
+- Gains in Organic Microelectronics, by gnifyus about 8 years ago

 - Can Programming be Liberated from the von Neumann Style?, by scottb over 8 years ago

-- Child Neglect Blamed on Parents' Video Game Obsession, by gnifyus over 8 years ago
+- Child Neglect Blamed on Parents' Video Game Obsession, by gnifyus almost 9 years ago

-- Partisan Politics Makes You Dumber, by maodeshou over 9 years ago
+- Ethnic Cleansing of Iranian Language, by asoofi over 9 years ago